trimino/dat-design-pattern/creation/abstract_factory/README.md

 ## Related Patterns

-* *Abstract Factory* often uses the *Factory Method*.
+* Abstract Factory often uses the Factory Method.
-  * The *Abstract Factory* is an abstract class with factory methods; the concrete factories implement the factory methods to the vary the brand of products created.
+  * The Abstract Factory is an abstract class with factory methods; the concrete factories implement the factory methods to the vary the brand of products created.

-* *Abstract Factory* can use Prototype if the products of different brands **share the same behaviour**.
+* Abstract Factory can use Prototype if the products of different brands **share the same behaviour**.
   * For example, car components of different brands share the same behaviour.
 Therefore, Prototype can be used to eliminate the product hierarchy.

 * Builder can be used to produce complex products for *Abstract Factory*.